The following are some Frequently Asked Questions (FAQ) about Great Northern War.

 Are fires allowed at the site?

-Yes, provided they are confined to braziers and kept clear of nearby flammable materials (such as grass, hay, etc).
-The Flame Tourney will proceed as normal, however, the site does not allow the use of flaming trebuchets or bonfires.
+Yes, provided they are confined to braziers and kept clear of nearby flammable materials (such as grass, trees, etc).
+Fires must be attended by an adult at all times or completely extinguished.

 What is the earliest I can enter the event site?